netket/netket/docs/docs/sharp-bits.md

 Please open tickets if you find issues!

 (jax_multi_process)=
-## Running on multi-gpu clusters
+## Running on multi-node clusters
-Historically the main way to run NetKet in parallel has been to use MPI.
+Historically the principal way to run NetKet in parallel has been to use MPI with mpi4py and mpi4jax.
 However, with jax adding shared arrays and collective operations on multiple devices/nodes (see [here](https://jax.readthedocs.io/en/latest/jax_array_migration.html#jax-array-migration) and [here](https://jax.readthedocs.io/en/latest/multi_process.html)) we adapted NetKet to support it.
-To run on a single node with multiple gpus all that is necessary is to set the flag `NETKET_EXPERIMENTAL_SHARDING=1`.
+To run on a single process with multiple gpus on a single node all that is necessary is to set the flag `NETKET_EXPERIMENTAL_SHARDING=1`.

 :::{warning}
 This feature is still experimental and not everything may work perfectly right out of the box.